Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 Press back slash to reset the search.

 <!-- bottleneck -->
-The bottle neck in production caused delays.
+The bottle necks in production caused delays.
 The narrow hallway creates a bottle-neck during rush hours.

 <!-- check list -->